genderkit/genderkit/_resources/hrt-without-diagnosis.md

 In the UK, many people looking for an overseas service use [GenderGP](https://www.gendergp.com/).

-Services outside the UK may give you a prescription written by a doctor in the EU --- but some UK pharmacies may refuse to accept these.
-There is information about filling an EU prescription on [the GOV.UK website](https://www.gov.uk/guidance/prescriptions-issued-in-the-eea-and-switzerland-guidance-for-pharmacists) and [the Royal Pharmaceutical Society website](https://www.rpharms.com/about-us/news/details/Prescriptions-issued-in-the-EEA-and-Switzerland-guidance-for-pharmacists).
+Services outside the UK may give you a prescription written by a doctor in the EU.
+Some UK pharmacies may refuse to accept these, even though a prescription being from the EU rather than the UK does not make the prescription invalid.
+If you experience problems with your pharmacy, you may wish to show them the information about filling an EU prescription on [the GOV.UK website](https://www.gov.uk/guidance/prescriptions-issued-in-the-eea-and-switzerland-guidance-for-pharmacists) and [the Royal Pharmaceutical Society website](https://www.rpharms.com/about-us/news/details/Prescriptions-issued-in-the-EEA-and-Switzerland-guidance-for-pharmacists), or ask [local groups]({% link _resources/local.md %}) for recommendations for pharmacies to use.

 ### Bridging prescriptions